thingsboard/thingsboard.github.io/docs/user-guide/install/cluster-setup.md

 ### Assumptions

-ThingsBoard requires Zookeeper for cluster coordination , Cassandra as a NoSQL database and Redis for cluster cache.
+ThingsBoard requires Zookeeper for cluster coordination, Cassandra as a NoSQL database and Redis for cluster cache.
 You can host Cassandra and Redis on the same nodes where you install ThingsBoard or on separate nodes.

 We assume following topology